stevenroose/dart-reddit/README.md

 Uri authUrl = reddit.authUrl("https://myapp.com/auth_redirect");
 // redirect user to authUrl and gather the response from the auth server await reddit.authFinish(response: authServerResponse);
-// or if you already extracted the auth code from the ersponse await reddit.authFinish(code: authCode);
+// or if you already extracted the auth code from the response await reddit.authFinish(code: authCode);
 ```